Bodhidharma Meditates in Cave

 With the creation of Tai Chi Youth, Inc., a nonprofit education organization funded by the NEA (National Endowment for the Arts, N.E.A.) and other government agencies, Shaolin Zen became the focus of the Buddhist studies that had previously been taught in Shaolin Chi Mantis Traditional Buddhist Gongfu classes.

-In 1998, Master Zhen finished the 2nd edition of Dharma Directory.
+In 1998, Buddha Zhen finished the 2nd edition of Dharma Directory.
 The first 48 Dharma Lessons assign specific Dharma lessons to specific Kung Fu and Tai Chi lessons.
 The next 10 Dharma lessons are taught while the Disciple also learns Shaolin Staff.
 The next 10 are taught with the Chinese Broadsword lessons.

 We hope that Shaolin Zen will supply more truth to more people with our shaolinZEN.org CyberTemple.